stefanlukic95/HumanDetection/README.md

 # HumanDetection
-Human detection on video/image and in real time Detection of masks on persons face
+Human detection on video/image and in real time.
+Detection of masks on persons face.